rikbrowning/rikbrowning.github.io/resume/index.md

 *05/2015 - current*

 I work on the UI Framework that the NaviNet Open platform uses to help create its Web UI.
 I have worked on the framework itself, creating and updating components as well as helping teams use the framework both in Belfast and Boston.
 I got to take part in a NantHealth UI summit in Dallas which involved UI developers from all over NantHealth meeting to discuss current and future technologies.
+I have also tried to spread the love for **JavaScript** by presenting talks on best practices and on the **Web Component** standards that are coming through.
+I was also given the opportunity to co-host our Off The Grid 2016 event which gives developers the chance to take 2 days and hack something together.

 Currently we are looking to update our UI Framework technology and have recently decided to use **Polymer** as the basis for our framework.